saagie/api-saagie/docs/Jobs/run_job_callback.rst

-.. _run job with callback
+Running a job with callback

-Run Job with Callback
 ---------------------

 **saagieapi.jobs.run_with_callback**